 So, what is your business now?

-I have three strands – at-home packs, for example Christmas bauble packs which allow families to order them and putting their baby’s or child’s handprint on it.
+I have three strands – at-home packs, for example, Christmas bauble packs which allow families to order them and put their baby’s or child’s handprint on them.
 Another strand is the clay family portraits and the third is the mindfulness-based pottery painting events.